PurpurMC/PurpurDocs/mkdocs/Permissions.md

 Player must have this perm _and_ the gamemode perm for it to work.

 ## purpur.drop.spawners
-Requires [`gameplay-mechanics.silk-touch`](../Configuration#silk-touch_1) to be enabled in purpur.yml
+Requires enabling [`gameplay-mechanics.silk-touch`](../Configuration#silk-touch_1) in purpur.yml

 - Players with this permission can use a configured tool with silk touch enchantment to mine up any spawner cage instead of disappearing.

 ## purpur.joinfullserver
-- Allows players to join when server is full
+- Allows players to join when the server is full

 ## purpur.bypassIdleKick
 - Allows players to bypass being kicked while idle